Kozea/WeasyPrint/pages/using.rst

 in the form of class methods. ``from_string`` takes a byte or Unicode string while ``from_file`` can take an URL, a file name or a file-like object.

+Similarly, the ``write_to`` method can take a file name or a file-like object.
+The rendering of the document is lazy, so it will not happen until you call ``write_to`` or access other attributes of the document.

 **TODO:** details for the ``Document`` API.

+If you want to change something in WeasyPrint or just see how it works, it’s time to `start hacking </hacking>`_!